marianoguerra/beamdocs/README.rst

 beamdocs
 ========

-An escript to generate a json file with module info for each erl file found and then generate an index to make it easy to search functions.
+escript to generate a json file with module info for each erl file found and then generate an index to make it easy to search functions.

 Build